To,

 POLICY

-remuneration in compliance with Section 178 of the Companies Act, 2013 read along with the
+Pursuant to the provisions of Section 178 of the Companies Act, 2013 read with

-applicable rules thereto and Regulation 19 of SEBI (Listing Obligations and Disclosure
+applicable rules and Regulation 19 of the SEBI (Listing Obligations and Disclosure

 18. REMUNERATION POLICY AND BOARD DIVERSITY POLICY: